nfroidure/gulp-iconfont/README.md

 * every fonts doens't display as expected: submit the issue to the [svgicons2svgfont](https://github.com/nfroidure/svgicons2svgfont) repository.
 * only some fonts are damaged?
-Please look at the font format the targeted browser actually use and then, submit you issue to one of those projects:
+Please look at the font format the targeted browser actually use and then, submit your issue to one of those projects:
  [svg2ttf](https://github.com/fontello/svg2ttf),
  [ttf2eot](https://github.com/fontello/ttf2eot),
  [ttf2woff](https://github.com/fontello/ttf2woff).